 Generally, the following signs and symptoms indicate a tooth abscess:

 - Signs and symptoms as reported by the patient

-- Tests and examinations which are performed by the dentist
+- Tests and examinations performed by a dentist

-The common treatment for an abscessed tooth for an adult teeth starts with carefully and thoroughly removing the infection.
-Hinging on how much infection has proliferated, the course of action typically comprise of draining the tooth and its surrounding structures of the infection and also through the help of oral antibiotics.
+The typical treatment for an abscessed tooth for adult teeth starts with carefully removing the infection.
+Then, depending on the infection's spread, the tooth is drained, and the patient receives antibiotics.

-At the time the infection is removed, the tooth may now be restored and a procedure that is required to be performed is none other than a root canal.
-This procedure cleans out the pulp chamber and the connected canals and then carefully covers the space using a gutta percha known as an inert material that is made of rubber.
+After treating the infected area, a root canal takes place.
+This procedure cleans out the pulp chamber and the connected canals and then carefully covers the space using a gutta-percha, an inert material made of rubber.

-Warm water rinses can greatly help cleanse the mouth and reassure drainage if an abscess bursts by itself.
+Warm water rinses are a very effective way to clean the mouth and ensure drainage if an abscess suddenly bursts.

-Please take note that a dental abscess generally won't get better on its own.
-The dentist is the only one who can remove or treat the infected teeth and drain the pus to prevent further oral and non-oral related problems.
+In most cases, dental abscesses won't go better on their own.
+The only person who can remove or treat infected teeth and drain pus to stop subsequent oral and non-oral issues is a dentist.